sakitume/BBox/docs/sidebar/printing-parts.md

 ### Folders: XYMotion/XRail/Joiners and XYMotion/XRail/Carriage_Basic
 These parts should only be printed if you're using the **MGN12C linear rail** for x-axis variant.

-The parts in `XYMotion/XRail/Joiners` form the section of the gantry that join the X-axis to slide along the Y-axis.
+**The parts in `XYMotion/XRail/Joiners` form the section of the gantry that join the X-axis to slide along the Y-axis.**
+There are two sizes available; a +70mm variant and a +75mm variant.
+Choose the size that matches your desired horizontal extrusion length.
+For example if you're building a BBox180 using a 225mm rail and you want to use 300mm extrusion then use the +75mm parts listed below instead of the +70mm versions.

+* XYJoinerLeft_75.stl
+* XYJoinerRight_75.stl

+As another example, say you want to build a BBox using a 250mm rail and want to use pre-cut 320mm extrusion, then you would use the following parts instead:

+* XYJoinerLeft_70.stl
+* XYJoinerRight_70.stl

-The parts in `XYMotion/XRail/Carriage_Basic` form the X-carriage that the toolhead will attach to.
+**The parts in `XYMotion/XRail/Carriage_Basic` form the X-carriage that the toolhead will attach to.**

 > Note: There is also an `XYMoton/XRail/Carriage_DragonBurner` folder with carriage parts that may work with Voron DragonBurner toolhead.
 These are still a work in progress and have only been briefly tested.

 ![image](https://gist.github.com/assets/875866/43229087-c940-4b70-9738-f5fa3cf6fa43)

+### Folder: XYMotion/EndStopY
+This folder contains three different versions of an endstop mount for the Y axis.
+This is not needed if you will be using sensorless homing.

+* EndStopY_Flat.stl
+* EndStopY_Left.stl
+* EndSotpY_Right.stl

+No picture of a buildplate is provided as print orientation should be apparent and also you will only need to print one of these parts.

+Choose `EndStopY_Flat.stl` if you're using linear rods for X-axis.
+You can use this part to mount an endstop switch on either the left or right side of the printer.

+If using linear rail for X-axis then choose either `EndStopY_Left.stl` or `EndStopY_Right.stl` to mount the endstop depending on which side you prefer to mount your switch.

 ### Folder: ZDrive_Belted/AxleDrive
 These parts should only be printed if you're using the dual-belted Z-drive variant.